vaidzelevich/vaidzelevich.github.io/docs/posts/gender_equality_in_speed_dating.md

 The code above is quite simple.
 The only non-trivial part is the use of the auxiliary binary variable `b` in each equation of the form `x - i == y - n * b`.
-This trick allowed us to use the built-in `all_different` constraint for the array of variables `ys`.
+This trick allows us to use the built-in `all_different` constraint for the array `ys`.

-Calling the function `solve` for \(n\) from \(1\) to \(10,\) we find that the desired permutation of numbers exists only for odd \(n.\) This suggests that the answer to **Problem 2** is the set of all odd numbers.
+Calling the function `solve` for \(n\) from \(1\) to \(10,\) we find that the desired permutation of numbers exists only for odd \(n.\) This hints that the answer to **Problem 2** is the set of all odd numbers.
 Let's prove the formulated hypothesis.
 Consider the sum